sirrrich/vex2pdf/README.md

 Successfully generated PDF: second-sample.pdf
 ```
 ## Configuration

 No configuration files are required.
+However the application has some customization options available

+### Font Path Configuration

 The application uses these locations for fonts in order of precedence:

 1. Custom directory specified via `VEX2PDF_FONTS_PATH` environment variable (if set)
 2. Project-local directory `./fonts/liberation-fonts` (if it exists)
 3. User's local fonts directory `~/.local/share/fonts/liberation-fonts` (if it exists)
 4. System-wide directory `/usr/share/fonts/liberation-fonts`

-### Font Path Configuration

 You can customize the font path by setting the `VEX2PDF_FONTS_PATH` environment variable:
 The specified directory should contain the Liberation Sans font files directly (not in a subdirectory).